ingmiguelfernando/react-battleship-game/README.md

 `Day 6` (3.5 hours) : I finished the unit test part, started with the deployment and the documentation.

-_Note: I'm not a fan of hardcoded architectures so I decided to keep the game flexible in terms of length of ships, board, tries, also the game is responsive and 100% of test coverage_ 😎
+_Note: I'm not a fan of hardcoded architectures so I decided to keep the game flexible in terms of length of ships, board, tries, also the game is responsive and almost 100% of test coverage_ 😎

 # Deployed Version (Netlify)